How to Smoke a Turkey with an Electric Smoker

 Avoid purchasing a turkey that is larger than 14 pounds, as a large turkey may not reach a safe temperature quickly enough.
-The temperature danger zone (when bacteria growth is at its highest) is between 40 degrees and 140 degrees Fahrenheit.
-If you have more that eight or nine guests, opt for two turkeys instead of a single, larger turkey.
+If you have more than eight or nine guests, opt for two smaller turkeys instead of a single larger one.

-For your wood choices, you can opt for apple or cherry wood if you want a mild flavor.
-For a strong, smoky flavor, go with hickory or mesquite wood chips.
-If you're feeling creative, you can even mix a combination of wood chips to create a unique flavor for your turkey.
+As far as wood goes, you can go with apple or cherry wood if you want a mild flavor.
+For a strong, smoky taste, go with hickory or mesquite wood chips.
+If you're feeling creative, you can mix a combination of wood chips to create a unique flavor for your turkey.

 Pre-heat the wood chips in the smoker to the desired cooking temperature before you add the turkey.

 Rinse out the center cavity of the turkey, and rub the outside with oil or butter to crisp the skin.
-Avoid stuffing the turkey with dressing, as that can increase the cooking time and dry out the turkey.
-Instead, add a couple of apples or fresh herbs in the center cavity of the turkey for flavor.
+Avoid stuffing the turkey with dressing, as that can increase the cooking time and dry it out.
+Instead, add a couple of apples or fresh herbs in the center cavity for flavor.

 Monitor the temperature of the smoker, the amount of smoke and the internal temperature of the turkey.
 The smoker should stay at 250 degrees Fahrenheit throughout the smoking process.
 If you start to run low on smoking chips, add a few more to the pile.
-If the internal temperature of the turkey at the thickest part of the breast and the thigh are not over 140 degrees Fahrenheit after three hours, raise the temperature of the smoker to 325 degrees Fahrenheit or finish the cooking process in the oven for the safest handling.
+If the internal temperature of the turkey at the thickest part of the breast and the thigh are not over 140 degrees Fahrenheit after three hours, raise the temperature of the smoker to 325 degrees Fahrenheit or finish the cooking process in the oven.